deadpixelsec/deadpixelsec.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
 ---

-Dead Pixel Sec / Dead Pixel Security Started in March 2019.
-It is a commodity that has developed around the InfoSec streamer The Blind Hacker but became more than about just about his journey and streaming, it became about community and the other individuals.
-It stands for mentoring, learning, and the support to be ones best.

-Dead Pixel Security started as a CTF (Capture the Flag) team on The Blind Hacker's discord server.
-Overtime the server grew and The Blind Hacker graciously renamed the server "DeadPixelSec" and the focus shifted to the community as a whole.
+Dead Pixel Sec was started in March 2019 as a community that developed around The Blind Hacker and his journey as a visually impaired infosec professional.
+Dead Pixel Sec began as a CTF (Capture the Flag) team on discord that has grown into a full collaborative community that, at its core, about sharing experiences, knowledge, and resources to help everyone learn and be the best they can be.

+Members range in experience from beginner to professional and bring a bredth of knowledge whether it is from a hobbyist perspective, development, red team, system administration, or even project management.

 We are a group of Infosec enthusiasts who have a passion for learning and helping others as well as getting into mischief.
 Several members of our group stream on podcasts or twitch as well.
 Be sure to look us up!

 ### Contact us